mattldawson/dts/docs/integration/resources.md

 ### Existing implementations

-As it happens, the JDP doesn't provides its own file metadata endpoint, so the DTS has its own logic for querying the JDP's source of truth.
+As it happens, the JDP doesn't provide its own file metadata endpoint, so the DTS has its own logic for querying the JDP's source of truth.
 The DTS can bridge gaps in the capabilities of the databases of participating organizations in this way, making it easier for you to gradually implement a conforming capability.